Film perforations: 17.5mm

-For final mixing, the 17.5 mm dialog was usually initially copied to a 35 mm center track or full coat magnetic film element, whereby the dialog track entered the conventional mixing process as a second-generation 35 mm duplicate.
+For final mixing, the 17.5mm dialog was usually initially copied to a 35mm center track or full coat magnetic film element, whereby the dialog track entered the conventional mixing process as a second-generation 35mm duplicate.

-17.5 mm film, in this context, is for magnetic sound elements only, and only for very cost-conscious producers.
+17.5mm film, in this context, is for magnetic sound elements only, and only for very cost-conscious producers.

-16 mm
+16mm

-All 16 mm perforations are rectangles with rounded corners and are 1.27mm high by 1.829mm wide.
-The tolerance for these perforation dimensions was reduced to 0.01 mm in 1989, which allowed 16 mm camera manufacturers to slightly enlarge their registration pins and thus improve image registration and steadiness tolerances to less than 1/750th of the image height of the 16 mm frame.
+All 16mm perforations are rectangles with rounded corners and are 1.27mm high by 1.829mm wide.
+The tolerance for these perforation dimensions was reduced to 0.01mm in 1989, which allowed 16mm camera manufacturers to slightly enlarge their registration pins and thus improve image registration and steadiness tolerances to less than 1/750th of the image height of the 16mm frame.

-8 mm
+8mm

-Standard 8 mm film uses 16 mm film that is perforated twice as frequently (half the pitch of normal 16 mm) and then split down the middle after development.
-Super 8 uses much narrower perfs on film which is already 8 mm wide.
+Standard 8mm film uses 16mm film that is perforated twice as frequently (half the pitch of normal 16mm) and then split down the middle after development.
+Super 8 uses much narrower perfs on film which is already 8mm wide.
 Super 8 pitch is 0.1667" and perfs are 0.045" high by 0.036" wide.